replicant0wnz/nagios-python-example/README.md

 ## Installation

-While you can clone this entire repository the simpliest way to install it is via a single `wget` command on the Nagios server:
+While you can clone this entire repository the simplest way to install it is via a single `wget` command on the Nagios server:

 ```bash